eCook Meal

 GET READY FOR DINNER!

 Dish up a hearty pile of tasty Thai salad.
 Top with the cauliflower steak and drizzle over the remaining peanut dressing.
-Finish with sprinkles of chopped, toasted peanuts and the remaining chopped coriander.
+Finish with sprinkles of chopped, toasted Peanuts and the remaining chopped coriander.
 What a breeze, Chef!

 Red Quinoa - 150ml